 Bargaining Buyer Power in the Airline Industry

 To determine whether buyers face high or low bargaining power in the airline industry, consider the following:

 The number of buyers relative to suppliers: There are a significant number of buyers (customers) relative to suppliers (airlines).
 However, customers can look at several options when choosing an airline.
 Therefore, buyer power is medium.

 Dependence of a buyer’s purchase on a particular supplier: Although the seat itself is not more comfortable across airlines, it is important to note that some airlines focus on providing better services, as compared to other airlines.
 Some airlines offer horrible customer service, while other airlines go above and beyond to provide extraordinary customer service.
 Therefore, service level differs throughout different airlines (differentiated service).
 Buyer power is medium.

 Switching costs: There are several airlines available to choose from with a low switching cost – buyer power is medium/high.

 Backward Integration: Buyers are not able to backward integrate.
 Therefore, buyer power is low.

 Taking into consideration the four factors that affect buyer power, you can tell that the buyer power in the airline industry is overall high/medium.
 Therefore, the profit potential in the airline industry is not that high.

 However, buyer power alone does not determine the overall attractiveness of an industry.
 Other forces (threat of new entrants, rivalry among existing competitors, bargaining power of suppliers, the threat of substitute products or services) must be taken into consideration to determine an industry’s overall attractiveness.

+Thank you for reading CFI’s guide on the Bargaining Power of Buyers.
 To learn more and continue advancing your career, see the following CFI resources: